Information Technology Business Analysis - Operations

 This program handbook has been designed to provide you with information specific to Information Technology Business Analysis - Operations #1372.
 It is a companion document to the Student Guide.

 We are proud of the programming we offer and the pathways that are available here at Conestoga.
-This program is one of our applied programs providing you with opportunities for hands-on learning and education.
 We work with industry representatives in order to provide timely, employment-ready training options for all of our students.

-Our faculty members are chosen not only for their subject matter expertise, but also for their passion for teaching and learning through the sharing of their knowledge and experience.
-Whether it be in a face-to-face, hybrid or online environment, our faculty have the teaching expertise to help you succeed in your educational goals.
+Our faculty members are chosen not only their subject matter expertise, but also for their passion for adult learning through the sharing of their knowledge and experience.
+Whether it be in a face-to-face, mixed, hybrid or online environment, our faculty have the teaching expertise to help you succeed in your educational goals.

 I wish you the best in your studies and encourage you to contact us if you have any questions about the program.